pyladies/pyladies/www/_posts/2014/2014-12-01-Donate-to-PyLadies-at-PyCon.md

 With [PyCon 2015][0] planning in high gear, PyLadies is revving up to raise funds to help women attend the biggest Python conference of the year.

-Just like in 2013, we're hoping to raise at least **$40,000** to help women attend this coming PyCon.
+Just like last year, we're hoping to raise at least **$40,000** to help women attend this coming PyCon.
 Here's the breakdown:

 ### Our numbers